lunluen/aplex/README.md

 What?
 You forget to call `pool.shutdown()`?!

 Ok, fine.
-It will shut down automatically when the program exits or it's garbage-collected.
+It will shut down automatically when the program exits or it gets garbage-collected.

 ## Like this?